 Figure 4

-List some notable projects
+List of some notable projects

 Jade: number of universities and companies included INRIA, Nice- Sophia-Antipolis, ACACIA research team, ATOS Sophia Antipolis agency within the European CoMMA project, KOD Project IST-12503, CSELT, KPN and Starlab within DICEMAN project, The Business & Technology Research Laboratory, The University of Newcastle (Autralia) is evaluating JADE for eBusiness applications, etc. The LEAP is developing a new lightweight runtime environment for JADE deployed in the Internet and in the wireless environment (Motorola, ADAC, Broadcom, BT, TILAB, University of Parma, and Siemens).